ChrisLeeYH/ChrisLeeYH.github.io/_pages/about.md

   - /about.html
 ---

- <span style="color:red;">I am looking for a prospective phd position in hci, information science or communication in 2026 Fall.</span>
+ <span style="color:red;">I am looking for a prospective phd position in hci, information science, or communication in 2026 Fall.</span>

 I'm a senior student from the School of International Studies(SIS)/School of Philosophy, [Renmin University of China](https://www.ruc.edu.cn/).
 My research interest lies broadly in Human Computer Interaction (HCI) and Computational Social Science (especially social media, trust and privacy, democracy, and Communications).
 Recently I have been drawn by the knowledge of political misinformation and public opinions on social media.
 Here is a list of topics I am actively thinking about/working on:
 - **The Properties of Political Misinformation Online**: I am deeply engaged in exploring the properties of political misinformation on social media, corresponding to election topics.
 I believe that understanding the properties of political misinformation is crucial for enabling governments/society to detect misinformation and continually build a better platform for expressing public opinion.